phoenixframework/phoenix/guides/telemetry.md

 Here is an example of an event from your endpoint:

-* `[:phoenix, :endpoint, :stop]` - dispatched by `Plug.Telemetry` in your endpoint whenever the response is sent
+* `[:phoenix, :endpoint, :stop]` - dispatched by `Plug.Telemetry`, one of the default plugs in your endpoint, whenever the response is sent

   * Measurement: `%{duration: native_time}`